 Snapshot Research in the Netherlands

 In 2013, the National Surgical Research Collaborative published nationwide (British) outcomes of emergency appendectomy.
 In a study period of only two months, a total of 3326 patients were prospectively included from 95 hospitals.
-In analogue to this study, three successful Snapshot studies have been performed in the Netherlands: first the Snapshot study on appendicitis, followed by projects on rectal cancer and acute left-sided obstructive colon cancer.
-Currently, patients for the fourth and fifth Snapshot studies are being recruited.Projects
+In analogue to this study, five successful Snapshot studies have been performed in the Netherlands: first the Snapshot study on appendicitis, followed by projects on rectal cancer, acute left-sided obstructive colon cancer, histopathological examination of appendix and galbladder and adhesive small bowel obstruction.
+Currently, patients for five new different Snapshot studies are being recruited.Projects